tradermichael/R_Code_Public/README.md

 Hi,

-This is a repository to track my data science projects
+This is a repository to track my data science projects.
+I'm still learning.

 Thanks,